manticoresoftware/manticoresearch/manual/Creating_a_cluster/Setting_up_replication/Setting_up_replication.md

 * A [listen](../../Server_settings/Searchd.md#listen)  directive must be specified, containing an IP address accessible by other nodes, or a [node_address](../../Server_settings/Searchd.md#node_address) with an accessible IP address.
 * Optionally, you can set unique values for [server_id](../../Server_settings/Searchd.md#server_id) on each cluster node.
 If no value is set, the node will attempt to use the MAC address or a random number to generate the `server_id`.

 If there is no `replication` [listen](../../Server_settings/Searchd.md#listen) directive set, Manticore will use the first two free ports in the range of 200 ports after the default protocol listening port for each created cluster.
 To set replication ports manually, the [listen](../../Server_settings/Searchd.md#listen) directive (of `replication` type) port range must be defined and the address/port range pairs must not intersect between different nodes on the same server.
 As a rule of thumb, the port range should specify at least two ports per cluster.
+When you define a replication listener with a port range (e.g., `listen = 192.168.0.1:9320-9328:replication`), Manticore doesn't immediately start listening on these ports.
+Instead, it will take random free ports from the specified range only when you start using replication.

 ## Replication cluster

 A replication cluster is a group of nodes in which a write transaction is replicated.
 Replication is set up on a per-table basis, meaning that one table can only belong to one cluster.
 There is no limit on the number of tables that a cluster can have.
 All transactions such as `INSERT`, `REPLACE`, `DELETE`, `TRUNCATE` on any percolate or real-time table that belongs to a cluster are replicated to all the other nodes in that cluster.
+[Distributed](../../Creating_a_table/Creating_a_distributed_table/Creating_a_distributed_table.md#Creating-a-distributed-table) tables can also be part of the replication process.
 Replication is multi-master, so writes to any node or multiple nodes simultaneously will work just as well.

 To create a cluster, you can typically use the command [create cluster](../../Creating_a_cluster/Setting_up_replication/Creating_a_replication_cluster.md#Creating-a-replication-cluster) with `CREATE CLUSTER <cluster name>`, and to join a cluster, you can use [join cluster](../../Creating_a_cluster/Setting_up_replication/Joining_a_replication_cluster.md#Joining-a-replication-cluster) with `JOIN CLUSTER <cluster name> at 'host:port'`.
 However, in some rare cases, you may want to fine-tune the behavior of `CREATE/JOIN CLUSTER`.
 The available options are:

 ### name

 This option specifies the name of the cluster.
 It should be unique among all the clusters in the system.

+> **Note:** The maximum allowable hostname length for the `JOIN` command is **253** characters.
+If you exceed this limit, searchd will generate an error.

 ### path